 Interested in more Mexican food porn?
 The Best Things We Ate and Drank in Puebla, Mexico

 The next stop on our search for the best fish tacos led us to Pinches Tacos.
-Honestly, this place was probably our least favorite, but it’s still worth mentioning.
+Honestly, this place was probably our least favorite on the list, but it’s still worth mentioning and worth trying if you have time.
 Their claim to fame is making tacos “Sonoran style” (a state in northern Mexico bordering Arizona).

 The coconut-encrusted shrimp tacos and swordfish were our favorites.
 They are giant!
 Pepe is a really fun dude that has lots of stories to tell.
 Half the reason we’d recommend going is just to be in his presence.
 He also does cooking classes.
-These are likely the very best fish tacos in Puerto Escondido.
+Depending on who you ask, these may be the very best fish tacos in Puerto Escondido.

 Have you had any tasty fish tacos in Puerto Escondido?
 Comment and let us know your favorites…